to learner

 If a participant chooses to cancel their confirmed registration or does not attend the institute, the following refunds will apply:

-– If notice is received 14 or less days from the scheduled starting date, no refund will be offered; and
+– If a cancellation request is received 3 or less days from the scheduled starting date, no refund will be offered; and

-– If notice is received 15 or more days from the scheduled starting date, a full refund will be offered.
+– If a cancellation request is received 4 or more days from the scheduled starting date, a full refund will be offered.

 If PEARLL must cancel:

-If PEARLL has not received sufficient confirmed registrations 14 days in advance of a scheduled starting date, the institute may be cancelled.
-In the unlikely event that the institute is cancelled, PEARLL will notify all confirmed participants immediately, and all participants will receive a full refund.
+If PEARLL has not received sufficient confirmed registrations 3 days in advance of a scheduled starting date, the institute may be canceled.
+In the unlikely event that the institute is canceled, PEARLL will notify all confirmed participants immediately, and all participants will receive a full refund.